 - have a higher spending limit than other registered campaigners

 - get funding to send information to voters

 - can be involved in referendum campaign broadcasts

 - can use certain public rooms for free

 - receive a grant from us

 Campaign spending at past elections and referendums

-We publish all of the information we receive on Political Finance Online, so you can see what political parties, campaigners and other groups are doing.
+You can view spending at past elections and referendums on Political Finance Online, so you can see what political parties, campaigners and other groups are doing.